See Why People Don’t Click

 See how structure, clarity, and intent misalign.

-A plain-language breakdown of what’s blocking action — and where.
+A plain-language breakdown of what’s blocking action and where visitors lose momentum.

-The few fixes that matter most, in the order they’ll help the most.
+The few issues that matter most, in the order they affect decisions.

 I immediately saw issues on the page that I’d completely missed, even after working on it for months.